tc39/notes/es9/2018-03/mar-22.md

 MM: Just one more clarification, part of the reason why people were ok living with the cycle problem for now is  we do expect that there will be a wasm gc in the futture; it uses heap allocated and uses the garbage collector of the embedder. thats one graph that it sees in both the js and wasm gc objects.

-RJE: any objective to extend during the lunch?

 -- extended

 SYG: my question is ??: it seems like the anwser to ??? it seems the be yes.
 With respect to finalization, what is the standard what can we tell users that they can rely on